Swyn/BoredInParis/README.md

 # BoredInParis
-Get Events For Paris City API
+Get Events From Paris City API

 Please do a pod install